 - Includes images from cadaver labs and recent case studies

-- Written by a world renowned Forensic Artist with decades of experience as an artist and as a professor
+- Written by a world-renowned forensic artist with decades of experience as an artist and professor

 Forensic anthropologists, forensic artist, medico-legal professionals, forensic scientists.
 Graduate students, law enforcement agencies, and legal professionals

 2. The Anatomy of the Skull and Face